-The Department of Chemistry hosts four seminar/lecture series, which run concurrently throughout the fall and spring semesters.
+The Department of Chemistry and Biochemistry hosts four seminar/lecture series, which run concurrently throughout the fall and spring semesters.

 Well attended by undergraduate and graduate students and faculty members, these seminars bring to campus professors from other universities, researchers from nationally prominent facilities, and others to discuss their recent work.
 See the current schedule of department seminars here.